rehno-lindeque/ml-pkgs/README.md

 Don't expect a high quality set of nix expressions here (at least not for the time being), instead this is a super low friction repo for quickly commiting ML/data science related expressions.

+There might also be the occasional computer graphics tool in here, e.g. for stitching images.
+Basically, anything goes.

 ## Contributing

 Note that commit access might be automatically handed out for submitting 1 or 2 succesfull PRs and also revoked for any reason, or no reason at all.